just-the-docs/just-the-docs/docs/navigation-structure.md

 ### Children with children
 {: .text-gamma }

-Child pages can also have children (grand children).
-This is achieved by using a similar pattern on the child and grand child pages.
+Child pages can also have children (grandchildren).
+This is achieved by using a similar pattern on the child and grandchild pages.

 1. Add the `has_children` attribute to the child
 1. Add the `parent` and `grand_parent` attribute to the grandchild